 Moulay Bousselham is a small town in the Kénitra Province.
-This resort is popular almost entirely with Moroccans and birdwatching community.
+This resort is popular almost entirely with Moroccans and the birdwatching community.
 Moulay Bousselham is famous for its lagoon and the wetland area called Merja Zerga.

 The beach has an abrupt drop-off, which creates a continual crash of breaking waves.
 I’ve never seen anything like this in Morocco before.
 There were only a few locals, and we imagined ourselves cooking tagine and enjoying the wild scenery.